lat9/one_page_checkout_guest/docs/one_page_checkout/developer/address_management.md

 Other than the address-entry requirement, the address-information gathering is similar to the full-account handling.

 ## Guest Checkout ##
-This mode starts when a not-logged-in customer with an item in their cart enters the checkout process via click of a guest-checkout link in the store.
+This mode starts when a not-logged-in customer with an item in their cart enters the checkout process via click of a guest-checkout link in the store (normally from the store's `login` page).
 The customer *might* have a pre-existing account with the store.
-On entry, the customer's ***Email Address*** and ***Telephone Number*** is gathered to allow the store's admin to contact the customer with any questions and/or notifications regarding the current order.
+On entry, the customer's ***Email Address*** and ***Telephone Number*** are gathered to allow the store's admin to contact the customer with any questions and/or notifications regarding the current order.

 Once supplied, the ***Billing Address*** block is given focus, requiring the customer to supply that information.
 Upon validation, the information is stored in the customer's session and is used as the order's current billing- and shipping-address.